 On face value, the Nou Estadi Castalia looks unchanged from when it first opened 25 years ago.
 It has however undergone a few, subtle changes.
 In January 1988 the seats behind the goals were removed in advance of a Copa del Rey tie with Barcelona.
 This raised the capacity to 17,000.
 Upon promotion back to the La Primera in 1989, two rows of seats were added to the rear of the stands behind the goal and the east Preferencia, adding another 1,000 to the capacity.
 The terracing behind the goals were re-seated in 1996, giving the stadium a seated capacity of 14485, or 16,000 in total.
 The outside of the stadium has also been spruced up, as has the magnificent marathon tower, although it is no longer the focal point it once was and now has the air of a naughty schoolboy, being made to stand in a corner, behind the main stand.

 These past two decades can't have been very easy for the supporters of Castellón.
 Watching their club slip slowly into decline as Villarreal win the plaudits and the town's young fans.
-Villarreal has now surpassed Castellón's collective total of seasons in the top flight, and whilst El Submarino Amarillo's recent descent to La Segunda would have been greeted by some fans of Castellón with cheers, the reality will set in at the end of August when their beloved team line up against the minnows of Tercera Group VI.
+Villarreal has now surpassed Castellón's collective total of seasons in the top flight, and whilst El Submarino Amarillo's recent descent to La Segunda would have been greeted by some fans of Castellón with cheers, the reality will set in at the end when their beloved team line up for the league fixture against the third team of Villarreal.